Matt Wallner Player Props: Twins vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.3 K/9, which ranks 23rd in MLB.

-- The Diamondbacks have a 4.60 team ERA that ranks 24th among all league pitching staffs.
+- The Diamondbacks have the 25th-ranked team ERA among all league pitching staffs (4.67).

-- The Diamondbacks rank 21st in baseball in home runs surrendered (137 total, 1.2 per game).
+- Diamondbacks pitchers combine to give up 141 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

-- In his last appearance on Tuesday, the righty tossed 6 2/3 innings against the San Francisco Giants, giving up two earned runs while surrendering five hits.
+- In his most recent appearance on Wednesday against the San Francisco Giants, the righty threw six innings, giving up three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.